 Programmatic display advertising is another popular performance marketing strategy.
 With programmatic ads, advertisers can place a business’s banners and ads on specific websites.
 These websites align with the business’s target audience, niche, and industry.
 Rather than being placed randomly across the web, this strategic placement ensures the highest ROAS possible.

 The beauty of programmatic advertising is the same audience that sees the banner on one website can be targeted again, wherever they go online.
-They can read an online magazine, online news, and then visit an accounting website.
+They can read an online magazine, and online news, and then visit an accounting website.
 Whatever sites they visit, they can be targeted and shown the same ad again.
 The more they see the ad, the more likely they are to remember the company and/or convert it into a customer.

 With programmatic advertising, businesses typically measure the success of their ads by CPA and ROAS.
-While CPM and CPC are beneficial for understanding how many individuals have seen the banners or ads, CPA and ROAS can help advertisers understand if the cost for acquiring the customer through this method is worth it for the client.
+While CPM and CPC are beneficial for understanding how many individuals have seen the banners or ads, CPA and ROAS can help advertisers understand if the cost of acquiring the customer through this method is worth it for the client.

 In addition to the aforementioned channels, Connected TV (CTV) has skyrocketed over the past few years.
 This form of advertising is only possible due to the rise in streaming shows and movies.
 It allows advertisers to create targeted video ads that can play in certain regions during specific shows.
 This hyper-targeting creates higher levels of engagement than traditional advertising efforts.

-Since Connected TV works through Internet-enabled devices, cross device technologies make the connection between the device and the user to serve an ad to the correct consumer.
+Since Connected TV works through Internet-enabled devices, cross-device technologies make the connection between the device and the user to serve an ad to the correct consumer.
 Some CTV ads can even be personalized to play different ads on different TVs in the same household.
 With this form of advertising, businesses can expect better metrics and higher ROAS.
 CTV is truly driving performance based marketing and raising the bar for what can be achieved through targeted advertising.

 During a Connected TV ad, advertisers can encourage viewers to complete certain actions on another internet-enabled device.
 Most often, viewers use their smartphones to visit the advertiser’s website.
 From special offers only available to those who see CTV ads to specific landing pages, viewers can receive incentives that are only available by completing an action prompted by the CTV ad.